 I have never cooked with Thai sweet chili sauce and I love it.
 It has just enough spice to it but not too much to be overwhelming.
 If you like a little extra spice, you can add a little red pepper flakes to kick it up even more.

 My hubby’s birthday was yesterday and I wanted to cook something new and exciting.
 I knew I wanted to make something with seafood since that is his favorite.
 I decided on this simple bang bang shrimp recipe and it is so delicious.
 We were all practically licking our bowls!

 I bought frozen shrimp and just soaked them in a bowl in cold water for a few minutes to thaw them quickly.
 While the pasta is cooking, sauté the shrimp and mix up the sauce.
 If you like a saucier dish, feel free to double the sauce ingredients.

 It is such a quick, delicious meal for any night or special occasion!
 You could even make it with chicken you might have cooked in the freezer already too.

-Ingredients Needed for this recipe
+Ingredients Needed for this Shrimp Recipe

 Psst – all the quantities are listed in the printable recipe card at the end of this post.